Leonardo-Boss/suckless-site/st.suckless.org/patches/delkey.md

 Description
 -----------

-Use DEL (0x7F) as the backspace key.
-This is particularly useful with Emacs.
+Return BS in Backspace and DEL in Delete key.

 Download
 --------